grannycart/by-sound-alone_source/manuscript/4_Chapter.md

 "Sweet fuck," he said, "if you keep feeding me food I want to eat instead of forcing myself to eat cold shit from cans, I'm going to get fucking fat."
 He reclined in his chair, unbuckled his belt, and closed his eyes.

-"Nothing stopping you from equipping your boat with a hot plate Captain Shakes," said Gregory.
+"Nothing stopping you from equipping your boat with a hot plate, Captain Shakes," said Gregory.

 Shakes waved his hand in Gregory's direction lazily without opening his eyes.